 Free doesn’t always mean free.
 While Jenkins itself doesn’t cost a cent, it does cost a pretty penny in terms of employee need and time.
 As mentioned above, our clients have stated it requires between 2-5 FTEs to keep Jenkins up and running.
 Let’s say your average engineer costs you $180,000, that’s almost a million dollars per year dedicated to a single piece of software.
 Drone, however, only “costs” .25 FTEs, which on our $180,000 example, results in $45,000.
 A bit of a difference in total cost of ownership.

 Jenkins is open-source – there is no pricing.
 Drone is free and available for download.
 It also has an enterprise version that is extremely feature-rich, but does have pricing attached to it.
 To familiarize yourself with enterprise pricing, please contact sales.

 *Please note: Our competitors, just like us, release updates to their products on a regular cadence.
 We keep these pages updated to the best of our ability, but there are bound to be discrepancies.
 For the most up-to-date information on competitor features, browsing the competitor’s new release pages and communities are your best bet.

 Interested in seeing whats under the hood?
-Browse through the Drone by Harness (CI) Product.
+Browse through the Harness Continuous Delivery (CD) Product.

-Don’t just take our word for it, see why customers love Drone by Harness as compared to our competition.
+Don’t just take our word for it, see why customers love Harness Continuous Delivery (CD) as compared to our competition.

 Source G2 Crowd